-Students: Please read all the internship material on this site before contacting the Department with questions.
+Students: Please read all the internship information on this site before contacting the Department with questions.
 All remaining questions can be directed your internship coordinator, Professor Patrick Jackson.

 Agencies: If you are interested in developing an internship please contact Professor Jackson at firstname.lastname@example.org and/or submit the intern position description online.

-Please note that so-called TBA internships can happen in Fall 2014 if you have permission from Professor Jackson.
-If you do not have an internship agreement form (or TBA) completed by Sept.
-12 at the very latest (Aug.
-29 is the priority deadline), you will not be permitted to enroll in the internship.
-To repeat: The final deadline is Sept.
-12. The main reason a TBA internship is permitted is if you are going through a background check or some other extenuating circumstances.
+Please note that TBA internships will not be permitted in Fall 2014 unless you have permission from Professor Jackson.
+If you do not have an internship agreement form completed by Sept.
+12 at the very latest (the priority date is 8/29), in general you will not be permitted to enroll in the internship.
+The exception is if you are going through a background check or there is some other reasonable basis.

 Prospective Intern Form

 CCJS students who need to enroll in the internship Fall 2014 or later are required to fill out the Prospective Intern form.
 Fyi, there may well be additional internship vacancies available to students who complete this form that are not listed below.

 Internship A-B-C Checklists